Syncing Data Points

 To be able to query and filter the dataset using MissingLink, you'll need to add an additional file that shares the same name as the original file but with a

 .metadata.json extension.
 This file will contain the attributes on which you wish to query the dataset and filter the data points.
-In this page, we'll refer to this file as queryable metadata.
+We'll refer to this file as queryable metadata.

 For example, if you have a file named "myfile.jpg", the queryable metadata file name will be "myfile.jpg.metadata.json".